Resist (Midnight Oil album)

 Resist is the thirteenth studio album by Australian band Midnight Oil, released on 18 February 2022 by Sony Music Australia.
 The album was supported by the band's final Australian and New Zealand tour, concluding in May 2022 with guitarist Jim Moginie saying "We've played intensely physical gigs since our humble beginnings back in 1977 and we never want to take even the slightest risk of compromising that."
-Despite this being the group's final tour, all members are still open to recording in the future.
+Despite this being the group's final tour, all members were as of the album's release still open to recording in the future.
+Resist was the band's final album with drummer Rob Hirst before his death in 2026.

 At the 2022 ARIA Music Awards, the album was nominated for Best Group, while the tour was nominated for Best Australian Live Act.

 Background

 In 2017, Midnight Oil returned from a long hiatus, toured Australia and Europe before returning to the studio for the first time in over 18 years and recorded 20 new songs.
 The first collection of that material formed The Makarrata Project, which debuted at number one on the ARIA Chart on the same weekend that long-time bass player Bones Hillman died.

 On 26 November 2021, Midnight Oil announced the release of their 13th studio album, Resist featuring the other 12 new songs they recorded with Hillman.
-The album became available for preorder from 30 November 2021 and is scheduled for release on 18 February 2022.
+The album became available for preorder from 30 November 2021 and got scheduled for release on 18 February 2022.

 On 17 December 2021, the second single "Tarkine" was released.
 The song had already been debuted live on the 2019 tour.

 On 4 February 2022, the album's third single "At the Time of Writing" was released.

 On 18 February 2022, "We Resist" was sent to radio as the album's fourth single.